Step 2: Workflow

 2.6 Failure handling and rollback behavior

-Failures are handled as session events, not isolated row edits.
-If a blocking error occurs during the pipeline, rollback logic restores operational consistency so a clean rerun is possible.
+Handle failures as session events, not isolated row edits.
+When a blocking error occurs, rollback logic restores operational consistency so a clean rerun is possible.

 Rollback event example in Amir2000 Image Automation